 The industry has welcomed the proposals as a good start, but some majors are privately pointing out what more they would like to see done.

-The mystery over how US natural gas production has increased while rig counts have decreased might be solved, in part because it might not actually have been rising that much.
+The mystery over how US natural gas production has increased while rig counts have decreased might be solved, in part: it hasn’t been rising so much.
 At least, not as much as EIA data had suggested.

-Natural gas futures have risen on news that the production data are being revised, and reports that it may be revised downwards.
+Natural gas futures have risen on news that the production data is being revised, and reports that it may be revised downwards.
 But how big will the impact be?
+Read more

-The US Chemical Safety Board (CSB), an independent federal agency charged with investigating serious chemical accidents, said at the weekend it was sending a four-member investigative team to the scene of an explosion and fire at a Tesoro refinery in Washington.
-Five workers died in the accident.
+The US Chemical Safety Board (CSB), an independent federal agency charged with investigating serious chemical accidents, urged refineries to review safety recommendations after five workers died at an explosion and fire at a Tesoro refinery in Washington.
+Read more

 - Canada oil sands are still a gamble for investors

 - SE Asia blames China for water shortage